-In second place, we have the Osprey Kestrel 48L Backpack, which boasts less space than the aforementioned Aether, but more specificity when it comes to serious adventuring.
-If you’re looking for a thru-hiking or alpinism pack, the Kestrel fits the bill.
+In second place, we have the Mystery Ranch Scree 32L Backpack, which boasts less space than the aforementioned Aether, but more specificity when it comes to serious adventuring.
+If you’re looking for an all-around midsize daypack or a light overnight backpack, the Scree fits the bill.

 - Less suited for long treks

 For long-haul trips, you’re going to need a pack with lots of space and lots of options.
 The Gregory Deva 60 for women and Baltoro 65 for men offer complete, versatile solutions for extended travel.